jafaryor/knowledge-base/Web/Optimization/loading.md

 * Text minification.
 * Remote resource compression with `Gzip`.

-### Graphical Content
-* As a rule of thumb, use `PNG` for clip art, line drawings, or wherever you need transparency, `JPG` for photographs (as it might weight less than `PNG`), and `GIF` when you need animation.
-* __Remove Image Metadata__
-* __Resize Image__

-    All your images should be appropriately sized for their intended use and should not rely on the browser to resize them for rendering.

-* __Crop images__ to show only what's important

-* __Reduce image quality__

-    In most cases, you can reduce the image quality, and thus the file size, without suffering any visible quality difference.

-* __Compress Images__

-    `PNG` and `JPG` images can be squashed down even more using a compression tool, which reduces file size without affecting either image dimensions or visual quality.

 ### HTTP
 * __Use module bundler__
 * __Combine Graphical Resources__ to get the `sprite`.